 Scope management is the second project management knowledge area, after project integration management.
 It holds a very crucial position during the project life cycle.
 If you want to learn more about scope management, a good quality PMP certification training will guide you through this knowledge area.
-But also, in this article, we will describe the scope management, common concepts about scope management, what gold-plating is and high-level approach to changes in scope management.
-First, let’s begin by defining what scope management is.

 What is Scope Management?

 PMI certification training describes Scope Management as “the process of defining what work is required”.
 Then, making sure that all of this work and only this work is done.
 The scope of a project defines what will be delivered throughout the project.
 Therefore, it directly constraints the schedule of a project, resource requirements, project budget etc. In order to complete a project successfully, scope management must be done appropriately and only the work in the scope must be delivered.